SEF is now accepting applications for projects taking place during the 2024-25 school year! Click below to apply.

 The focus of this fund was chosen because it represents Stan & Cathy’s common interest and passion in children’s positive social development, physical safety and emotional well-being in school settings.
-Social and emotional learning (SEL) “is the process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.”
+According to CASEL (The Collaborative for Social and Emotional Learning), social and emotional learning (SEL) “is the process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.”

 What is SEL?

 Social and emotional learning involves the processes of developing social and emotional competencies in children.
 SEL programming is based on the understanding that the best learning emerges in the context of supportive relationships that make learning challenging, engaging, and meaningful; social and emotional skills are critical to being a good student, citizen, and worker; and many different risky behaviors (e.g., drug use, violence, bullying, and dropout) can be prevented or reduced when multiyear, integrated efforts develop students’ social and emotional skills.
 This is best done through effective classroom instruction, student engagement in positive activities in and out of the classroom, and broad parent and community involvement in program planning, implementation, and evaluation.
 Effective SEL programming begins in preschool and continues through high school.
-CASEL has identified five interrelated sets of cognitive, affective, and behavioral competencies:
+CASEL has identified five interrelated sets of cognitive, affective, and behavioral competencies, which are listed below.
+Click category title for more information.

 Self-awareness is the ability to accurately recognize one’s emotions and thoughts and their influence on behavior.
 This includes accurately assessing one’s strengths and limitations and possessing a well-grounded sense of confidence and optimism.